Category Whitepapers and Guides

 Whether you’re a consultancy looking to help your clients improve the CX for their customers, or you’re a business looking to become less output-led, this book considers everything from organisational culture to product management in order to help you shift from an output to an outcome focused organisation.
 A slightly heavier read, but a good one none-the-less.

 As we’re not promoting on behalf of any of the authors above (we genuinely like the material!) we’ve deliberately not dropped in any links to the books.
-However, we have been reassured that you’ll have no trouble finding a copy on Amazon!
+However, we have been reassured that you’ll have no trouble finding a copy online!

 Like what you’ve read?
 Feel free to share the list as far and wide as takes your fancy.